thijsdee0-coder/rpg/README.md

 ## Known Issues

 - Starting as a coalition or opposition party doesn't actually affect gameplay mechanics yet.
 The choice is recorded but doesn't change game behavior.
+- Save and load menu is positioned at the bottom of the screen (UI improvement needed).

 ## License